-It is an offence to obtain, disclose and procure the disclosure of personal data if done knowingly or recklessly without the consent of the data controller.
+There is a specific offence of unlawful obtaining of personal data.
+You are not allowed to obtain, disclose and procure the disclosure of personal data if it is done knowingly or recklessly without the consent of the data controller.
 Both individuals and companies can be prosecuted at the instigation of the Information Commissioner or the Director of Public Prosecutions.
-It is also an offence to sell or offer to sell information that has so been obtained.
+It is also an offence to sell or offer to sell information that has been obtained without consent.